digitalpowrr/DataAccessioner/README.md

 ## Run

-Mac and Linux:

-Run `start.sh` in the install directory.

-Windows:

-Run `start.bat` in the install directory, or double-click the `dataaccessioner` icon.
+Double-click the `dataaccessioner.jar` file in the install directory or run `start.sh` (Mac and Linux) or `start.bat` (Windows) in the install directory to launch the application.

 ## For Developers